Adults

 • Flu Vaccine – All adults need a flu vaccine every year.
 It is especially important for people with chronic health conditions, pregnant women and older adults since they are at higher risk of flu complications.

-• If you are pregnant, experts recommend you get a Tdap vaccine during your third trimester, preferably at 27 through 36 weeks, to protect you AND your baby from whooping cough (also known as pertussis).
+• If you are pregnant, experts recommend you get a Tdap vaccine early in your third trimester, preferably at 27 through 36 weeks, to protect you AND your baby from whooping cough (also known as pertussis).
 Whooping cough can cause serious illness in people of all ages, but it is particularly dangerous for young babies who are too young to get their own whooping cough vaccinations (DTaP).
 Learn more by visiting our Pregnancy section.

-Vaccines for Adults Ages 19-49
+Vaccines for Adults Ages 1949

 • MMR (Measles-Mumps-Rubella) Vaccine – The large number of recent measles cases reported in the U.S are leading many adults to wonder if they are protected from measles or if they need a booster shot.
 According to the CDC, if you were born after 1957 you need at least 1 dose of MMR vaccine unless a laboratory confirmed that you had past measles infection or are immune to measles.
 Certain adults may need 2 doses of MMR.
 Talk to our healthcare provider to find out what you need.